Student Loan Refinance Calculator

 Refinancing your student loans might be a good idea if:

 - You're eligible: If you have a solid credit score and a steady job, you may qualify for an interest rate that’s lower than what you’re paying now.

-- You’d save money: It’s a good idea to refinance your student loans if you would either save money each month or lower the total interest costs of your loan.
+- You’d save money: It’s a good idea to refinance your student loans if you can lower the total interest costs of your loan.